 The Institute of Management Accountants offers the Certified Management Accountant (CMA) to applicants who complete a bachelor’s degree.
 Applicants must have worked at least 2 years in management accounting, pass a two-part exam, agree to meet continuing education requirements, and comply with standards of professional conduct.
 The exam covers areas such as financial statement analysis, working-capital policy, capital structure, valuation issues, and risk management.

 For accountants with a CPA, the AICPA offers the option to receive any or all of the Accredited in Business Valuation (ABV), Certified Information Technology Professional (CITP), or Personal Financial Specialist (PFS) certifications.
-The ABV requires a written exam and completion of at least six business valuation projects that demonstrate a candidate’s experience and competence.
+The ABV requires passing a written exam, completion of at least six business valuation projects, and 75 hours of continuing education.
 The CITP requires 1,000 hours of business technology experience and 75 hours of continuing education.
-Candidates for the PFS also must complete a certain amount work experience and education, and pass a written exam.
+Candidates for the PFS also must complete a certain amount of work experience and continuing education, and pass a written exam.

 Some top executives and financial managers have a background in accounting, internal auditing, or finance.

-Beginning public accountants often advance to positions with more responsibility in 1 or 2 years and to senior positions within another few years.
+Entry-level public accountants can advance to senior positions with more responsibility.
 Those who excel may become supervisors, managers, or partners; open their own public accounting firm; or transfer to executive positions in management accounting or internal auditing in private firms.

 Management accountants often start as cost accountants, junior internal auditors, or trainees for other accounting positions.
 As they rise through the organization, they may advance to accounting manager, chief cost accountant, budget director, or manager of internal auditing.
 Some become controllers, treasurers, financial vice presidents, chief financial officers, or corporation presidents.